spiral/docs/docs/en/testing/start.md

 # Testing — Getting Started

-Spiral framework is designed with a strong emphasis on testing.
+Spiral is designed with a strong emphasis on testing.
 It comes with built-in support for [PHPUnit](https://phpunit.de/), and includes a pre-configured `phpunit.xml` file for your application.

 The default directory structure of a Spiral application includes a `tests` directory, which contains two